 Since March 2018 an ecotherapy group has been running throughout the growing seasons (March – November) here at the Head Injury Therapy Unit (HITU) on the Frenchay site.
 The 90-minute sessions that take place in our garden offer an alternative environment for rehabilitation.
 Patients are aware that the aim is not primarily to learn gardening skills but to use the space to focus on specific brain injury recovery goals as part of their participation.
 These can include but are not limited to:

-As well as being able to work on these personal goals, patients also benefit from access to peer support within a less formal space.
-This facilitates ease of conversation around their experience of acquiring a traumatic brain injury should they wish to discuss it with someone who can empathise.
-Although each injury and recovery process is extremely unique there are also many commonalities, having someone to relate to can provide invaluable reassurance and validation for how the individual might be feeling.
+As well as being able to work on these personal goals, patients also benefit from access to support within an informal space.
+This enables conversation around their injury should they wish to discuss it with someone who can empathise.
+Although each injury and recovery process is unique there are also many commonalities.
+Having someone to relate to can provide invaluable reassurance and validation for how the individual might be feeling.

-The group is also effective as a stepping stone for engaging in further leisure or voluntary groups within the wider community, or even returning to paid employment.
-After often long periods in hospital, and then time at home, this established ‘new normal’ requires a gradual process of learning to integrate with society again.
-The ecotherapy group can therefore be an ideal bridge for someone who might be nervous about this process, as they can use this safe container to build their confidence at a rate that helps to prevent being overwhelmed and any consequent set-backs.
+The group is also effective as a stepping stone for engaging in more leisure or voluntary groups or even returning to employment.
+After long periods in hospital, and then time at home, this established ‘new normal’ requires a gradual process of learning to integrate with society again.
+The ecotherapy group is an ideal bridge for someone who might be nervous about this process, as they can build confidence at a rate that prevents being overwhelmed and any consequent set-backs.

 In terms of what we do practically within the group, the past couple of years have seen not only the success of various vegetables including courgettes, beans, squash, potatoes, and tomatoes being grown, but also the construction of a bug hotel, additional planters, and compost bins made from wooden pallets.
 This offers up a sense of meaning and purpose for our patients through taking on these various roles and responsibilities.